Explore what Buntzen Lake has to offer

 If you're looking for a more challenging day, one of Buntzen's most popular trails offers challenging terrain.
 You'll be rewarded for your hard work with a glimpse of Deep Cove and the west coastline with one of B.C.'s most Instagram-worthy viewpoints.

 Parking is regulated to ensure the safety of our visitors.
-Arrive early to get a spot or be prepared to walk approximately 2 km from the street outside the park to reach South Beach.
 Check for notices on our website before you go for important updates such as closure times (so that you can make sure your car is removed before the gate is locked).

 Gate is locked for the day when lots are full